aayushbleedblu/poem-classifier/README.md

 # poem-classifier

-This is the project done as a part of coursework in college in the course 'Logic in Computer Science'.
-The project has been done in prolog.
-The aim of the project is to classify a given poem based on a set of rules given in the problem statement.
+Implemented a solution using the logic programming paradigm in SWI-Prolog.
+The aim of the project was to automatically detect the presence of a japanese haiku, doha and quatret.
+Code was structured to identify and flag the complex rhyming schemes of japanese poetry.
+This project was completed for the partial fulfilment of the course Logic in Computer Science in BITS Pilani.